shajra/haskell-hls-nix/README.md

     * stack-nonix (stack-args)
       Haskell Stack with args: --no-nix --system-ghc

 Note, when loading a directory with `--file`, a Nix expression is assumed to be in the directory's `default.nix` file.
-Also, the call of `nix show-derivation` is only needed one time to get search results as discussed in [the provided documentation on Nix](doc/nix.md).
+Also, the call of `nix show-derivation` is only needed one time to get search results as discussed in the provided documentation on Nix]].

 The search results of `nix search` tell us the *attribute paths* we can use to select out the package derivations from our Nix expression.
 Above we got the default 1.2.0 version of HLS packages compiled for GHC 8.10.4.
 We could have explicitly called `nix search` above with `--argstr ghcVersion 8.10.4` and `--arg hlsUnstable false` and have gotten the same default results.